-The realest intro guide to travel in Pakistan you’ll find online; a must-read before you go.
-No bullshit, just honest advice from my 8+ months of independent travel in Pakistan.
+The realest intro guide to travel in Pakistan you’ll find online; a must-read before you go to Pakistan.
+No nonsense, just honest advice from my 8+ months of independent travel in Pakistan.
 Includes background context and advice on what to wear, where to stay, how to act, female travel, and more.

 Pakistan is incredible.

 In case my bajillion blog posts on Pakistan didn’t give it away, I love Pakistan.
 Rich, diverse cultures, history spanning thousands of years, jaw dropping nature, infinite mouthwatering cuisines… the list goes on.

 Oh, and people.
 The most hospitable I’ve met in my travels.
 And that’s saying something.